-We got to a signed intersection about three kilometres into the hike.
-It wasn’t until then we realized we weren’t on Sugar Momma.
-I was looking for more than a 6.7 kilometre return hike so we opted to add in an out and back hike along the Bobcat Trail to reach the intersection of the Ranger Summit – Strange Brew trails.
-That increased our mileage for the day by 4.2 kilomteres.
+We got to a signed intersection about three kilometres into the Fullerton Loop hike.
+It wasn’t until then we realized we weren’t on the Sugar Momma trail.
+I was looking for more than a 6.7 kilometre return hike so we opted to add an out and back hike to Ranger Summit via the Bobcat Trail.
+That increased our mileage for the day by 4.2 kilometres.

 A year ago almost to the weekend we had snowshoed a loop coming in from the West Bragg Creek side that took us to the same trail intersection.
 Conditions couldn’t be more different from one year to the next – snowy trails versus dry, dusty trails.